Date: Wednesday 18 - Friday 20 June 2025

 WORKSHOP

-In this context, we are organising a three-day-workshop and looking for interdisciplinary contributions in areas of:
+In this context, we are organising a three-day-workshop with interdisciplinary contributions in areas of:

 • History of European Integration